kairosity/mp3-snapathon/testing.md

 Testing process:

 - Ensure that any buttons without readable text have descriptive aria-labels. -- PASS
-- Ensure that all form submit buttons, successfully POST the data they are meant to, by manually confirming the data's presence in the database. -- PASS
+- Check that all form submit buttons, successfully POST the data they are meant to, by manually confirming the data's presence in the database. -- PASS
 - Ensure that buttons are used specifically to submit data and are not a substitute for links. -- PASS

+- Check that the "Vote" buttons sucessfully add 1 vote to the photograph in question.
+This was checked by manually verifying the votes in the database, as well as via the longer "vote testing" processes outlined below. -- PASS

+- Check that once a user has voted, that the "Vote" buttons disappear from the page. -- PASS

 ### __5. Forms__ - __PASS__